RBalconi/GetGift/README.md

-# GetGift - Extension for Chrome
+# GetGift - Extension for browser

 Tired of clicking all the time that your channel points appear while you rest and watch that relaxing live?

-Get Gift is an extension for Google Chrome that does just that, it detects when points are available and automatically picks up.
+Get Gift is an extension for Google Chrome or Mozilla Firefox that does just that, it detects when points are available and automatically picks up.

 ## The Extension